conduktor/conduktor-coding-challenge/frontend-developers/README.md

 Don't hesitate to do the challenges presented here and tell us: jobs@conduktor.io!

-We're hiring Front-end Developers experimented with React and Typescript, with an interest in beautiful UIs, able to think as a user (UX), and used to work with backend teams (Scala here).
+We're hiring full-remote Front-end Developers experimented with React and Typescript, with an interest in beautiful UIs, able to think as a user (UX), and used to work with backend teams (Scala here).

 More details: https://www.conduktor.io/jobs/